clenox/EcoBee-Smartplug/README.md

 # EcoBee---TPLink-SmartPlug-Control

+**IMPORTANT NOTE -- THIS PROJECT VERSION IS OUT OF DATE AND MAY NO LONGER BE FUNCTIONAL.
+CURRENTLY WORKING ON GETTING A NEW PUBLICLY AVAILABLE VERSION WITH SUBSTANTIALLY IMPROVED FEATURES UP ON GITHUB.
+THANKS FOR YOUR PATIENCE!**

 Control TPLink smart plugs with EcoBee sensor data

 heatrun.py is used to control multiple electric space heaters on TPLink smartplugs based on temperature data from EcoBee remote sensors.